BriskBrowser/Frontend/docs/contributing.md

 Our goal is to save millions of hours of human time by loading webpages faster.
 You can help!

+## Spreading the word.

+Get news of Brisk Browser out there to friends and family - particularly to those who you think might be able to contribute!

+## Donations

+If you can contribute financially, we will use it to add to the reward fund to encourage other people to help us achieve our goal of saving millions of human hours quicer.
+Contact Project maintainer @Hello1024.

 ## Writing Code